Augustus Pablo

-Horace Swaby (21 June 1953 – 18 May 1999), known as Augustus Pablo, was a Jamaican roots reggae and dub record producer and a multi-instrumentalist, active from the 1970s until his death.
+Horace Michael Swaby (21 June 1953 – 18 May 1999), also known as Augustus Pablo, was a Jamaican roots reggae and dub composer, performer, record producer, and multi-instrumentalist.
+He was active from the 1970s until his death.
+He was known for playing the melodica.

-He popularised the use of the melodica (an instrument at that time primarily used in Jamaica to teach music to schoolchildren) in reggae music.
-His album King Tubbys Meets Rockers Uptown (1976) is often regarded as one of the most important examples of dub.

 Biography

-He was born in St. Andrew, Jamaica, and learned to play the organ at the Kingston College School, where a girl lent him a melodica, an instrument that fascinated him.
+He was born in St. Andrew, Jamaica, and learned to play the organ at the Kingston College School, where a girl lent him a melodica.
 He also met Herman Chin Loy, who after working at his cousin Leslie Kong's Beverley's record shop, had set up his own Aquarius store in Half Way Tree.
-Swaby recorded early tracks including "Higgi Higgi", "East of the River Nile", "Song of the East" and "The Red Sea" between 1971 and 1973 for Chin-Loy's Aquarius Records.
+Swaby recorded several tracks, including "Higgi Higgi", "East of the River Nile", "Song of the East" and "The Red Sea" between 1971 and 1973, for Chin-Loy's Aquarius Records.
 Chin Loy had previously used the name Augustus Pablo generically for keyboard instrumentals recorded by Lloyd Charmers and Glen Adams, and Swaby took the name for this recording.

-"East of the River Nile", a unique blend of East Asian and Jamaican sounds, became a moderate hit.
 He soon joined Now Generation (Mikey Chung's band) and played keyboard with them while his friend Clive Chin began his own career as a record producer.
-Pablo and Chin recorded "Java" (1972) together, as soon as Pablo quit Now Generation and Clive was able to obtain studio time.
-This instrumental was a massive hit and launched Pablo's solo career.
-He recorded with Chin and others including Lee Perry and Chin's uncle, Leonard Chin.
-Pablo scored another smash hit with "My Desire" (John Holt).

-Pablo formed the labels Hot Stuff, Message and Rockers (named after his brother's soundsystem, Rockers), and released a steady stream of well-received instrumentals, mostly versions of older hits from Studio One.
-In spite of his success with Rockers, Pablo's 1974 album, This Is Augustus Pablo, was recorded with Clive and Pat Chin.
-This was followed by a collaboration with the legendary reggae engineer King Tubby, 1975's Ital Dub.
+Pablo and Chin recorded "Java" (1972) together after Pablo quit Now Generation.
+He has recorded with Chin and Chin's uncle, Leonard Chin, and Lee Perry.
+Pablo formed the labels Hot Stuff, Message and Rockers (named after his brother's soundsystem, Rockers).
+Pablo's 1974 album This Is Augustus Pablo was recorded with Clive and Pat Chin.
+This was followed by a collaboration with King Tubby in their 1975's Ital Dub.